Skip to content

 Robert E. Lee Elementary School

-Milestones and MasterpiecesSatsuma City SchoolsPrincipal: Mrs. Suzanne BahrSuperintendent: Ms. Dana Price The Milestones and Masterpieces Student Showcases at Robert E. Lee Elementary were established to celebrate learning as a collective community experience.
+Milestones and MasterpiecesSatsuma City SchoolsPrincipal: Mrs. Suzanne BahrSuperintendent: Mrs. Dana Price The Milestones and Masterpieces Student Showcases at Robert E. Lee Elementary were established to celebrate learning as a collective community experience.
 Originally designed to provide students with opportunities to share their work and to welcome families to campus, the initiative quickly evolved into a…

 Read More Robert E. Lee Elementary SchoolContinue